 “Race Gap” Hurts American Children According to Children’s Budget Review

-Gabriel Vasquez (Former Staff)Child Abuse & Neglect Childcare Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Nutrition Poverty & Family Economics Racial Equity Tax Policy
+Gabriel Vasquez (Former Staff)Child Abuse & Neglect Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Nutrition Poverty & Family Economics Racial Equity Tax Policy

 By Shannon Fandler

 When it comes to government spending on children, race matters.
 In a 2016 review of the federal children’s budget, a growing racial divide was named as one of the largest issues facing American kids.

 Demographer Dr. William Frey, who was present at the Children’s Budget Summit in Washington, D.C., hosted by the nonpartisan advocacy group First Focus, stated that America’s diversity explosion is “bigger than the Baby Boom.”
 By 2050, the United States will be home to more African-Americans, Latinos, and Asian-Americans than whites.
 In fact, since 2011, more babies from minority populations have been born in the United States than white babies, a demographic reversal that is likely here to stay.